smrchy/redis-sessions/README.md

 [![Redis-Sessions](https://nodei.co/npm/redis-sessions.png?downloads=true&stars=true)](https://nodei.co/npm/redis-sessions/)

 This is a Node.js module to keep sessions in a Redis datastore and add some useful methods.

 The main purpose of this module is to generalize sessions across application server platforms.
 We use nginx reverse proxy to route parts of a website to a Node.js server and other parts could be Python, Ruby, .net, PHP, Coldfusion or Java servers.
 You can then use [rest-sessions](https://github.com/smrchy/rest-sessions) to access the same sessions on all app servers via a simple REST interface.

 If you use Express check out [https://www.npmjs.com/package/connect-redis-sessions](Connect-Redis-Sessions) for a ready to use middleware.

+## Breaking Changes

+Because of a switch from callbacks to async/await the current Version is incompatible with previous Versions

 ## Installation